gallis-local/SentinelMCPServer/README.md

 - Running KQL queries against Microsoft Sentinel
 - Listing All Sentinel Tables
-- Fetching a specific Senteinl Table for metadata
+- Fetching a specific Sentinel Table for metadata
 - Fetching specific Sentinel Table schema

 The server acts as a bridge between development environments and Microsoft Sentinel, allowing for testing and execution of KQL queries.
 It can be built for SSE or STDIO based on the launch env variable of `MCP_CONNECTION_TYPE` within the FastMCP configuration.